ONLYOFFICE/docspace-api-sdk-typescript/docs/PortalPaymentApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **createCustomerOperationsReport**
-> StringWrapper createCustomerOperationsReport()
+> DocumentBuilderTaskWrapper createCustomerOperationsReport()

-Generates the customer operations report as csv file and save in Documents.
+Start generating the customer operations report as xlsx file and save in Documents.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/create-customer-operations-report/).